 - The information shall not be published if there is sufficient reason to believe that it is a plagiarism.

-- All submitted materials are carefully selected and reviewed.
+- All submitted materials are carefully selected and peer reviewed.
 The editorial board reserves the right to reject a paper or return it for correction and improvement.
-It is obligatory for the author to improve the paper according to the comments of the reviewers or the editorial board.

 - The rejected papers shall not be re-reviewed.